Insight206 logo Insight206 logo

 Context

-While working with a CEO at an early-stage company, I initially leaned into an operating rhythm that had worked well for me with other leaders.
+While working with a CEO at an early-stage company, I initially defaulted to an operating rhythm that had worked well for me with other leaders.
+It was familiar, efficient, and—on paper—entirely reasonable.

 What I noticed (and missed at first)

-The thinking was straightforward: if the team could distill their thinking more clearly — surfacing options, framing tradeoffs, and bringing concise decision prompts — the cognitive load on the CEO would be reduced.
+My early diagnosis was that the team needed to become more effective at communicating upward.
+The thinking was straightforward: if the team could distill their thinking more clearly—surfacing options, framing tradeoffs, and bringing concise decision prompts—the cognitive load on the CEO would be reduced.
 That, in turn, would allow her to engage more efficiently with the highest-leverage problems.

-What I eventually realized was that the issue wasn’t clarity — it was mismatch.
+What I eventually realized was that the issue wasn’t clarity—it was mismatch.

 The pattern

 This CEO didn’t want less detail.
-She needed more — but structured consistently and predictably.
+She needed more—but structured consistently and predictably.

-Without sufficient context, she wasn’t being freed up; she was being put at a disadvantage.
-Decisions were harder, not easier, because the mental model she relied on wasn’t being honored.
+Without sufficient context, she wasn’t being freed up by abstraction; she was being put at a disadvantage.
+Decisions became harder, not easier, because the mental model she relied on to reason through problems wasn’t being honored.
+In trying to make engagement feel “lighter,” we were inadvertently making it more difficult.

 It took multiple iterations.
 It wasn’t easy on the organization, and it required patience on all sides.
+But once the rhythm aligned with her way of thinking, momentum followed quickly.

 Why it matters